Markov Chain Decomposition Based On Total Expectation Theorem: Termination

-When this partial flow balance condition holds, we can satisfy Lemma \ref{partial flow} by selecting $\Delta {q_{k',k}^j}=0, \forall (k, k') \in \partial A_j$, which means that partial flow conservation, the boundary condition, and conservation of distribution are all satisfied by a simple truncation scheme.
+The remaining task is to develop a scheme to find a termination that satisfies the condition $(f)$.
+Before discussing a general case, consider a special case, partial flow balance, which was first introduced by \cite{whittle1968equilibrium} and was discussed extensively in the context of queueing networks by \cite{kellyreversibility}.
+Assuming all states satisfy the partial flow balance condition, ${\pi _k}\sum\limits_{k' \in A_j^c} {{q_{k,k'}}} - \sum\limits_{k' \in A_j^c} {{\pi _{k'}}{q_{k',k}}} = 0,\forall k \in \partial {A_j},$ it is obvious that a simple truncation (i.e., $\Delta {q_{k',k}^j}=0, \forall k, k' \in \partial A_j$) is sufficient to satisfy Lemma \ref{partial flow} (and thus conserve the distribution).
 This property is known as the \emph{state truncation property} (see \citealt{nelson1995probability}).
 (Note: If ergodicity is not maintained by truncation, we still need termination.)
 However, in general, partial flow balance does not always hold and/or ergodicity may not be maintained by truncation.
-In such cases, a non-trivial termination scheme that satisfies the partial flow conservation condition is required.
+In such cases, we need to find a non-trivial termination that satisfies the partial flow conservation condition $(f)$.